ryuliuxiaodong/DefSent-Plus/README.md

 # Refer to "DefSentPlus-Readme.pdf" for using DefSent+
 #
-# If encountering issues, please feel free and do not hesitate to raise issues.
+# If encountering issues, please feel free to raise issues.